 Screenshot (21)

-When you have determined the new position of the surface mounted multi-gang electrical box, install the metal conduit first, drilling any new holes that are needed through the studs for the installation.
-Then install the frame junction box to the pipes of the conduit so that you have something to attach to.
+When you have determined the new position of the surface-mounted multi-gang electrical box, install the metal conduit first, drilling any new holes that are needed through the studs for the installation.

-Make sure the box is level and mark where the anchor screws will go.
+Then, install the frame junction box to the conduit pipes so that you have something to attach to.
+Make sure the box is level, and mark where the anchor screws will go.

-Feed the wires back through the conduit; if you tape the wires using electrical tape to make the bundle more narrow, it will be easier to feed through the pipes.
+Feed the wires back through the conduit; if you tape the wires using electrical tape to narrow the bundle, it will be easier to feed through the pipes.
+Then, pull out the wires through the installed junction box.

 Screenshot (22)

-Step six – Finish it up!
+Step 6 – Finish it up!

 With all of the switches in place, replace the switch cover.
 Turn the power back on from the breaker box and the transition is complete!